-Likewise it's annoying there is no zig zag stitch, this is only a straight stitch maker.
-Fortunately those have been extremely minimal things and are the only things I do not like about this maker (and perhaps the walking foot problems have been fixed considering that I bought my own 4 years ago?).
-The Bernina 440QE: Okay so I need to initially say that my Bernina 440 is about 7 years old, so there have been terrific improvements and modifications to the newer designs.
+Likewise it's annoying there is no zig zag stitch, this is only a straight stitch device.
+Thankfully those have been really minimal things and are the only things I do not like about this machine (and perhaps the walking foot problems have been fixed because I purchased my own 4 years earlier?).
+The Bernina 440QE: Okay so I have to initially state that my Bernina 440 has to do with 7 years old, so there have been terrific enhancements and modifications to the more recent models.

 © Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.